CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 2.9.Ti=Compliance with Other Instruments

-2.9.1.0.sec=The Company is not in violation or default

-2.9.1.1.sec=of any provisions of its Restated Certificate or Bylaws,

-2.9.1.2.sec=of any instrument, judgment, order, writ or decree,

-ProofNote=An extra "or" here.

-2.9.1.3.sec=under any note, indenture or mortgage, or

-2.9.1.4.sec=under any lease, agreement, contract or purchase order to which it is a party or by which it is bound that is required to be listed on the Disclosure Schedule, or

-2.9.1.5.sec=[to its knowledge,] of any provision of federal or state statute, rule or regulation applicable to the Company, the violation of which would have a Material Adverse Effect.

-2.9.1.=[G/Z/ol-i/s5]

-2.9.2.0.sec=The execution, delivery and performance of the Transaction Agreements and the consummation of the transactions contemplated by the Transaction Agreements will not result in any such violation or be in conflict with or constitute, with or without the passage of time and giving of notice, either

-2.9.2.1.sec=a default under any such provision, instrument, judgment, order, writ, decree, contract or agreement; or

-2.9.2.2.sec=an event which results in the creation of any lien, charge or encumbrance upon any assets of the Company or the suspension, revocation, forfeiture, or nonrenewal of any material permit or license applicable to the Company.
+2.9.sec=The Company is not in violation or default (i) of any provisions of its Restated Certificate or Bylaws, (ii) of any instrument, judgment, order, writ or decree, (iii) under any note, indenture or mortgage, or (iv) under any lease, agreement, contract or purchase order to which it is a party or by which it is bound that is required to be listed on the Disclosure Schedule, or (v) [to its knowledge,] of any provision of federal or state statute, rule or regulation applicable to the Company, the violation of which would have a Material Adverse Effect.
+The execution, delivery and performance of the Transaction Agreements and the consummation of the transactions contemplated by the Transaction Agreements will not result in any such violation or be in conflict with or constitute, with or without the passage of time and giving of notice, either (i) a default under any such provision, instrument, judgment, order, writ, decree, contract or agreement; or (ii) an event which results in the creation of any lien, charge or encumbrance upon any assets of the Company or the suspension, revocation, forfeiture, or nonrenewal of any material permit or license applicable to the Company.

-2.9.2.=[G/Z/ol-i/s2]

-2.9.=[G/Z/paras/s2]

 2.10.Ti=Agreements; Actions

 2.10.1.sec=Except for the Transaction Agreements, there are no agreements, understandings, instruments, contracts or proposed transactions to which the Company is a party or by which it is bound that involve (i) obligations (contingent or otherwise) of, or payments to, the Company in excess of [_________], (ii) the license of any patent, copyright, trademark, trade secret or other proprietary right to or from the Company, (iii) the grant of rights to manufacture, produce, assemble, license, market, or sell its products to any other Person that limit the Company’s exclusive right to develop, manufacture, assemble, distribute, market or sell its products, or (iv) indemnification by the Company with respect to infringements of proprietary rights.

-2.10.2.0.sec=The Company has not

-2.10.2.1.sec=declared or paid any dividends, or authorized or made any distribution upon or with respect to any class or series of its capital stock,

-2.10.2.2.sec=incurred any indebtedness for money borrowed or incurred any other liabilities individually in excess of [___________] or in excess of [__________] in the aggregate,

-2.10.2.3.sec=made any loans or advances to any Person, other than ordinary advances for business expenses, or

-2.10.2.4.sec=sold, exchanged or otherwise disposed of any of its assets or rights, other than in the ordinary course of business.

-2.10.2.00.sec=For the purposes of (a) and (b) of this Section {2.10.Xnum}, all indebtedness, liabilities, agreements, understandings, instruments, contracts and proposed transactions involving the same Person (including Persons the Company has reason to believe are affiliated with each other) shall be aggregated for the purpose of meeting the individual minimum dollar amounts of such section.
+2.10.2.sec=The Company has not (i) declared or paid any dividends, or authorized or made any distribution upon or with respect to any class or series of its capital stock, (ii) incurred any indebtedness for money borrowed or incurred any other liabilities individually in excess of [___________] or in excess of [__________] in the aggregate, (iii) made any loans or advances to any Person, other than ordinary advances for business expenses, or (iv) sold, exchanged or otherwise disposed of any of its assets or rights, other than in the ordinary course of business.
+For the purposes of (a) and (b) of this Section {2.10.Xnum}, all indebtedness, liabilities, agreements, understandings, instruments, contracts and proposed transactions involving the same Person (including Persons the Company has reason to believe are affiliated with each other) shall be aggregated for the purpose of meeting the individual minimum dollar amounts of such section.

-2.10.2.=[G/Z/ol-i/s4]

 2.10.3.sec=The Company is not a guarantor or indemnitor of any indebtedness of any other Person.